unswexplains/unswexplains.github.io/bbc3112d8bb9/content.md

  147.33 153.23 155.65 160.07  183.17
 ```

-# Visualing with a box
+# Visualising with a box

 A common way to visualise the five number summary of a variable is to use a box, which is a geometrical object custom-made for the task.
 It's a good way to compactly show the distribution of values of a variable.
 The box can be displayed either vertically or horizontally.
 Here it is, for the time variable of the marathon data, displayed horizontally: